DisCODe/CvStereo/README.md

 Datasets
 ------------
 Call __make dataset__ from the build directory in order to download and unrar the files required by exemplary tasks.
-   * data/bible_lr - contains images acquited from left and right camera of the Velma's active head
+   * data/stereo_bible_lr - contains images acquited from left and right camera of the Velma's active head
-   * data/bible_rgbxyz - dataset containing RGB-D images (pairs of RGB and XYZ files)

 Tasks
 ------------